Auditory-Biophysics-Lab/ablinfer/docs/source/model_ref.rst

    * - ``image_tag``
      - The image tag, or ``"latest"`` if there isn't one.
    * - ``data_path``
      - The folder inside the container where the input/output should be written to/read from.
 This should be world-read/write-able.
 Use only forward slashes (``/``) in the path, not backward slashes.
+For most cases ``/tmp`` suffices.

 An example of these fields is: